pacifics/PassDao/README.md

 #### The Committee Room Smart Contract.
-Smart contract used to submit proposals, to vote and to execute the decisions of the shareholders.
+Used to submit proposals, to vote and to execute the decisions of the shareholders.

 Public functions are :